- Inicio

 - 10

-Glasgow for Book Lovers Glasgow
+Glasgow for book lovers Glasgow

 Glasgow is the birthplace of some of Scotland’s most famous writers including Liz Lochhead and Alasdair Gray.
 It has also been a setting for brilliant novels such as Iain Banks’ The Crow Road, Douglas Stuart’s Shuggie Bain and tense crime thrillers by Denise Mina.
 Literary must-visits include Glasgow Necropolis, The Glasgow Centre for Contemporary Arts and Glasgow Women’s Library.
 Tours can be arranged, or you could even attend the Aye Write Festival which takes place annually.